Kathy Mayo, RN, Certified Diabetes Educator906-353-4519

 The program provides diabetes education for Native American people with type 1 diabetes, type 2 diabetes, gestational diabetes and pre-diabetes.
 Individual education is available upon request from the patient or referral from a physician.
 Group education is provided monthly through our Diabetes Talking Circle Support Group.

-Individual Diabetes Education and counseling is available as well.
+Individual Diabetes Education is available as well.
 The educator works with patients to provide education and assists them to better control their diabetes.
 They provide education on diabetes medication, insulin, diabetic complications, disease process, life style change, coping strategies and stress reduction.

 A Registered Dietician is available for individual and group nutrition therapy for people with diabetes and pre-diabetes as well as other health conditions that are related to diet (eating disorders, heart disease, hypertension, renal disease and obesity).
-You can schedule an appointment with the dietician by contacting him yourself or by referral from your physician.
+You can schedule an appointment with the dietician by calling 353-4521 or by a referral from your physician.

-Diabetes Personal Action Toward Health (DM PATH) workshops are held twice a year.
-DM PATH consists of a six week diabetes self-management program for people with diabetes, pre-diabetes and caregivers.
+Diabetes Personal Action Toward Health (DM PATH) workshops are held annually.
+DM PATH consists of a six-week diabetes self-management program for people with diabetes, pre-diabetes and caregivers.

-If you are not on our mailing list and would like to be or would like to schedule any education or counseling appointment please contact (906) 353-4521 for assistance.
+If you are not on our mailing list and would like to be or would like to schedule education or a counseling appointment please contact 353-4521 for assistance.

 The Community Health program also coordinates a monthly Diabetes Foot Clinic.
-Patients coming into clinic receive a comprehensive foot exam and foot care including nail trimming.
-Patients that are at risk for developing foot complications are monitored and may be referred for custom inserts and diabetic shoes, when funding is available.
-Patients presenting with open wounds or severe complications are referred to their primary care physician for medical care.
+Patients coming into clinic receive a comprehensive foot exam and foot care.
+Patients that are at risk for developing foot complications are monitored and provided education to reduce their risk.
+Patients presenting with a wound or foot complication are referred to their primary care physician for medical care.